SimonLab/hapi-auth-google-example/README.md

-So at the end of the authorization (and if everything is ok) you server will receive a token from Google App.
+So at the end of the authorization (and if everything is ok) your server will receive a token from Google App.
 This token is used to identify your users with your Google App.

 ## Authentication

+We are using JWT to handle authentication.
+You need the following steps:

+- create your JWT.
+We are encoding our JWT with a SECRET keyword of your choice (choose a difficult one to guess!)
+- We are saving in Redis the profile with the new jwt.
+- We are sending back our jwt to the browser (header authorization) and save it (cookie or local storage)
+- When the browser asking for a protected page, the jwt is sent to the server
+- We are checking the jwt and if it's correct we are retreiving our object from Redis to be able to use the Google token.

+All these steps are implemented inside your custom handler function.
+This function defined what to do as soon as we receive the token from Google App.

-## Create your custom handler function
+### Define your custom handler function

 The custom handler function has to main goals after the authorization is done (you receive a token from your Google app):